Some links in this article are affiliate links, which means I earn from qualifying purchases.

 - Nike Romaleos – Great for powerlifting and weightlifting, the thick upper and the heavy build of this shoe ensures better stability under the heaviest loads.

-- Crossfit Nano 8.0 – These shoes offer a comfortable, lightweight, and breathable construction, a flexible and roomy forefoot, a stable heel, as well as a supportive upper.
+- Reebok Men’s Nano X1 – These shoes offer a comfortable, lightweight, and breathable construction, a flexible and roomy forefoot, a stable heel, as well as a supportive upper.
 All of which makes for incredible shoes for Crossfit.

 However, if you’re in the market for a good general, flat-soled shoe to suit general activities in the gym, vans are a reliable, cheaper option.